Kunstmaan/hyperledger-fabric-chaincode-dev-setup/README.md

 ## What is the script doing

 It automates the steps inside the [tutorial](http://hyperledger-fabric.readthedocs.io/en/v1.1.0-preview/chaincode4ade.html).
 No need to setup many terminal windows.
 With this repo you'll only need to run a single script.
 It also watches for changes in the chaincode and automatically deploys them.

 Steps which are done behind the scenes:

 1. Setup a simple blockchain network
 2. Install npm packages needed for the chaincode script
 3. Build/deploy and instantiate the chaincode
-4. Start a terminal
-5. Start watching the chaincode for changes, when a change happens step 3 and 4 are performed again
+4. Start watching the chaincode for changes, when a change happens an upgrade of the chaincode is done

 ## Backlog